FraunhoferIWES/foxes/docs/source/index.rst

 .. image:: ../../Logo_FOXES.svg
     :align: center

+.. versionadded:: 1.7.2
+    New `ICONStates` class for handling output from DWD's ICON model.
+    Also a pre-processing command line tool `iconDream2foxes` was added that downloads hourly data from the online ICON-DREAM dataset and prepares it for use with *foxes*.

 .. versionchanged:: 1.7.0
     The `engine` parameter in the `Algorithm` constructor has been removed.
 If no engine context is specified the default engine is used in the background.
 For other choices computations